Tsubaki takes an eco-friendly approach to product design

 Consideration for the surrounding environment comes by minimising all forms of pollution, including lubricant, noise, vibration and odour.
 Use of a rationalised, simpler range of materials in the manufacture of the products promotes ease of disassembly and disposal, and many of the materials can be reused.
 Tsubaki has also worked to eliminate harmful substances, many in line with customer requests, and instead has promoted the use of safe materials such as edible grease.

-Eco & Eco products are already available in the full range of Tsubaki chains, including Lambda chain, N.E.P. corrosion resistant chain, BX-PC corrosion resistant chain, GT4 Winner chain and G7 chain, and all new additions to the Tsubaki range will be Eco & Eco products.
+Eco & Eco products are already available in the full range of Tsubaki chains, including GT4 Winner, Lambda lube free chain, Neptune™ corrosion resistant chain and G8 Heavy Duty chain.
+New additions to the Tsubaki range will also be Eco & Eco products.
 Users can expect to achieve double the wear life of traditional products, with up to 49% reduction in CO2 emissions.

 In addition to the ecological benefits for users, the economic benefits are also clear: the increased wear life means a reduction in maintenance time and effort, and the elimination of regular chain switching costs.
 In addition, the chain products deliver significantly increased performance, which means users can reduce chain size for a given application, lowering product costs and reducing overall equipment size.

-"At Tsubaki we are mindful of the environment in all of our operations, and recognise that we have a responsibility to develop products which are more environmentally friendly," Mack concludes.
+"At Tsubaki we are mindful of the environment in all of our operations and recognise that we have a responsibility to develop products which are more environmentally friendly," Yamamoto concludes.
 "This is a key driver for new product development.
-But at the same time we see that our customers are also facing environmental pressures, and therefore our own ecological design principles can offer direct customer benefits too.
-By combining this with the longstanding, proven economic advantages of Tsubaki chains, these new Eco & Eco products we really can help our customers to reduce the environmental burdens of their operations and at the same time improve their economic efficiency."
+But at the same time, we see that our customers are also facing environmental pressures, and therefore our own ecological design principles can offer direct customer benefits too.
+By combining this with the longstanding, proven economic advantages of Tsubaki chains, these Eco & Eco products really can help our customers to reduce the environmental burdens of their operations and at the same time improve their economic efficiency."